oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Resource Request

-When making a resource request to a resource server, the resource server MAY respond with an error according to OAuth 2.0 Step-Up Authentication Challenge Protocol {{I-D.ietf-oauth-step-up-authn-challenge}}, indicating that re-authorization of the user is required.
+When making a resource request to a resource server, the resource server MAY respond with an error according to OAuth 2.0 Step-Up Authentication Challenge Protocol {{RFC9470}}, indicating that re-authorization of the user is required.

 # Protocol Endpoints